zobbified/DiscordBotPy/README.md

 ##  Support

-If you have any questions, suggestions, or encounter any issues, please contact us through [Your Support Channel Link - if applicable].
+If you have any questions, suggestions, or encounter any issues, please contact us through [Discord](https://discord.gg/GbmcdRqkbC).

 ---